 On our second trip to the park, we decided to cover the opposite side of the trail network.

 This time, we took Plessinger Trail out of the campground towards the lake to meet Knobsville Road and Standing Stone Trails.

 Knobsville Road Trail included some landslide history markers, as well as an old CCC incinerator site and a gorgeous lookout.

-This trail is a long, steady incline before Standing Stone Trail continues the climb and slowly turns into one of the most aptly-named trails we’ve ever hiked:
+This trail is a long, steady incline before Standing Stone Trail continues the climb.

 Our newest dog Hazel, who wasn’t around the first time we visited the park, was able to get in on the rock scrambling fun this time.

 To return to the campground in this loop, you’ll have to go down the absolutely precarious, straight-up-and-down Horseshoe Trail.